heim-rs/heim/CONTRIBUTING.md

 # Contributing to heim

-The following is a set of guidelines for contributing to heim.
+The following is a set of guidelines for contributing to `heim`.

 ## Table of contents